nktice/AMD-AI/README.md

 tee --append webui-user.sh <<EOF
  ## Torch for ROCm
 # generic import...
-export TORCH_COMMAND="pip install torch torchvision --index-url https://download.pytorch.org/whl/rocm5.6"
+# export TORCH_COMMAND="pip install torch torchvision --index-url https://download.pytorch.org/whl/nightly/rocm5.7"
+# use specific versions to avoid downloading all the nightlies... ( update dates as needed )
+ export TORCH_COMMAND="pip install --pre torch==2.3.0.dev20240306 torchvision==0.18.0.dev20240306+rocm5.7 --index-url https://download.pytorch.org/whl/nightly/rocm5.7"
  ## And if you want to call this from other programs...
  export COMMANDLINE_ARGS="--api"
  ## crashes with 2 cards, so to get it to run on the second card (only), unremark the following